 Every project supports a team or company goal—but oftentimes, goals are disconnected from daily work.
 When team members don’t understand what goals their work supports, they’re less motivated to get good work done.

 Good team leaders provide context, so team members understand why their work matters and how their work fits into the larger company vision.
-With that context, team members can more effectively prioritize tasks and ensure they get their highest-impact work done at the right time.Achieve strategic goals with Asana
+With that context, team members can more effectively prioritize tasks and ensure they get their highest-impact work done at the right time.Set and achieve goals with Asana

 Once your team understands what goals they’re supporting, they also need a clear way to visualize how they’re going to get there.
 As the team leader, think of yourself as the captain of the ship: you’re responsible for orienting the crew towards your destination and figuring out exactly how you’re going to get there.